-- First, the bidder must enter the bids or decisions it wishes to submit in the round into a bidan entry form provided by the AS.
-The completed form needs to be submitted to the auction server, where the bidsdata entered will be checked against the auction rules.
-If the setcontents of bids isthe form are invalid, the bid-entry form will be reloaded with an error message informing the bidder of the reasons why the set of bidsdata entered is invalid. - If the set of bidsdata entered is valid, the bidder will be provided with a bid-confirmation form, pre-filled with the set of bidsdata checked by the auction system.
-The bidder will then have the option to confirm submission of the bidsdata that havehas been checked or to revert to the bid-entry form (where the bidsdata may be modified and then resubmitted for checking).
-Once the bidder has confirmed a set of bidsits submission in a round it cannot amend or withdraw any of the bids or decisions submitted, nor submit any further bids or decisions in that round.
+- First, the bidder must enter the bids it wishes to submit in the round into a bid entry form provided by the AS.
+The completed form needs to be submitted to the auction server, where the bids will be checked against the auction rules.
+If the set of bids is invalid, the bid entry form will be reloaded with an error message informing the bidder of the reasons why the set of bids entered is invalid. - If the set of bids is valid, the bidder will be provided with a bid confirmation form, prefilled with the set of bids checked by the auction system.
+The bidder will then have the option to confirm the bids that have been checked or revert to the bid entry form (where the bids may be modified and then re-submitted for checking).
+Once the bidder has confirmed a set of bids in a round it cannot amend or withdraw any of the bids submitted, nor submit any further bids in that round.